AdobeDocs/workfront-learn.en/help/custom-data/calculated-expressions/create-adddays-addweekdays-addmonths-addyears-expressions.md

 **Should have been done by**

 The customer wanted to know when the task should have been completed based on the Actual Start Date and the Planned Duration.
-The Projected Completion Date won’t work in this case because it can move if the task is late, and the Planned Completion Date doesn't help if there are delays in prior tasks.
+The Projected Completion Date won't work in this case because it can move if the task is late, and the Planned Completion Date doesn't help if there are delays in prior tasks.

 The expression created was ADDDAYS({actualStartDate},{durationMinutes}/480)